 The following is your one and only exam for the semester!!
-Please complete and email me your responses no later than midnight at the end of Monday, May 5.
+Please complete and email me your responses by the end of the day on Tuesday, May 2.

 There are only two written response questions on this exam (both valued equally in scoring).

-Please do NOT use an existing example cited on this blog or in the book.
+Please do NOT use an existing example cited on this blog, in class, lecture notes or in the blog.

 Things to consider: